ginstrom/paladin-novel/manuscript/chapter-16.md

 "I claim no title," Gond said finally.
 "I am what I am.
 The divine power that flows through me is its own authority."

 "Divine power?"
 Aldric's tone suggested polite skepticism.
 "Many claim such things.
 Hedge wizards, charlatans, madmen—all insist their abilities come from the gods.
 What proof do you offer?"

+"Yes, what proof?"
+Brother Castor echoed immediately, his voice shrill with nervous energy.
+"Charlatans and madmen, exactly as the High Cleric says.
+Where are your credentials?
+Your ordination papers?"

 Before Gond could respond, Sim stood slowly.
 The gentle priest's face was pale but determined as he faced his superior.